-- 12 months of consecutive account statements. - A current account statement with 12 months of cancelled checks and/or paid receipts. - Lender direct written verification which must include all of the information required on a nontraditional credit report and a current statement provided by the creditor; or - A non-traditional credit report.
+- 12 months of consecutive account statements. - A current account statement with 12 months of cancelled checks and/or paid receipts. - Credit union direct written verification which must include all of the information required on a non-traditional credit report and a current statement provided by the creditor; or - A non-traditional credit report.